opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 ## Known Limitations

-There are some NextJS features that can not be used with the Paraglide Adapter.
-These are:
+There are some known limitation with this adapter:
-- `output: static`
+- `output: static` isn't supported yet.
-- Evaluating messages in the module-scope in server components
+- Evaluating messages in the module-scope in server components always renders the source language.

 ## Roadmap to 1.0

-- Translated Pathnames
-- Better Static Export support
+- Static Export support
 - Simplify Setup
-- Expand Routing Strategies
+- Cookie & Domain Routing Strategies

 ## Examples